Native Images

 jbang --native hello.java

-The native executable will be created in the same directory as your script.
+The native executable will be created in the global JBang cache directory.

 Native Image Options